Reducing RMDs With QCDs

 Adjusted gross income: = $125,000

-Note: Illustration is for example purposes only and is not intended to be tax advice.
+Note: The estimated tax impact and discussions herein are not intended as tax advice.
 Itemized deduction assumes the cash donation only and does not include other deductions.
 Tax calculations are estimated using 2025 federal tax brackets, do not reflect state taxes, and assume that 85% of Social Security benefits are taxable.
-In 2025, the standard deduction for a single filer age 65 and older is $17,000 ($15,000 standard deduction plus $2,000 additional standard deduction).
+In 2025, the standard deduction for a single filer age 65 and older is $17,750 ($15,750 standard deduction plus $2,000 additional standard deduction).

 You don't necessarily want to give away money just to get a tax break.
 But if philanthropy is already part of your financial plan, a QCD can be a great way to optimize the tax benefits of giving.
 Your financial advisor and tax professional can help make sure your giving strategy aligns with your retirement goals as well as any changes to tax rules.